saravanakumarrc/Architecture_Journey/src/azure/az-104/File_Sync.md

 # Azure File Sync

+Azure File Sync extends your on-premises file servers with cloud benefits while maintaining local access performance and compatibility.
+It enables centralized file share management in Azure while caching frequently accessed files on-premises, providing a hybrid solution that combines the best of cloud storage with local file server performance.

 ## Overview
 Azure File Sync is a service that centralizes your file shares in Azure Files while keeping the flexibility, performance, and compatibility of a Windows file server.
 It transforms Windows Server into a quick cache of your Azure file share.